-The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out in the Strategic Report starting on page 5.
-Details of the challenges to the execution of the Company's strategy and business model and how those will be addressed can be found in Risks and Uncertainties in the Strategic Report set out on pages 16 to 17.
+The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out in the Strategic Report.
+Details of the challenges to the execution of the Company's strategy and business model and how those will be addressed can be found in Risks and Uncertainties in the Strategic Report.